ashvinganesan/ashvinganesan.github.io/experience.md

 ## Current Role

+### Founder & CEO, PicQR AI
+Building PicQR AI from MVP into a company that combines images with QR to create fully scannable, image‑styled QR codes.
+More to come.

-### Software Engineering - AI & Graph at BlueArc
+### Software Engineer - AI & Graph at BlueArc
-**September 2024 - Present**
+**September 2024 - August 2025**
-- Written core fraud detection algorithms
-- Built/improved system for automated fraud detection
-- Trained new hires
+- Owned and scaled the core distributed system, reducing error rates by >98% and increasing throughput by >100×.
+- Implemented row-level security in PostgreSQL and a Redis enforcement layer to guarantee strict per-customer access controls.
+- Wrote/refactored approximately 30–40% of BlueArc process steps across the platform, with major increases in automated test coverage.
+- Built a status-code–based custom retry framework mirroring HTTP semantics to harden external integrations and background jobs.
+- Developed most customer-specific process steps for a multi-billion-dollar pilot, converting it from pilot to paying customer.
+- Designed a global database connection pooler, authored deployment scripts, and provisioned new PROD/DEV environments.
+- Created a custom abstraction language plus supporting internal tools to accelerate delivery and reduce defects.
+- Interviewed, hired, and trained engineers; contributed to architecture decisions around graph theory, caching, and service design.

 ## Previous Experience